-This school will abide by the legislation pertinent to the provision of a discipline system (including but not limited to the suspension, expulsion and exclusion of students) that is based on the principles of procedural fairness.
-This includes the right of the student to:
+This school will abide by the legislation pertinent to the provision of a safe and supportive environment.
+This includes:

-- making sure buildings and facilities are secure and evacuation procedures are in place; - having in place a rigorous supervision protocol including a risk management process for onsite and off-site activities; - having in place codes of conduct that will ensure the rights and responsibilities of students and staff, the application of a behaviour management system (including anti-bullying), a student leadership system, and the management and reporting of serious incidents; - a process for receiving complaints/grievances from students, and/or parents/guardians; - a pastoral care plan which gives students access to counselling, provision of support for special needs students, a scheme for the distribution of medication, and a serious incident response mechanism; and - guidelines for formal and informal communication with all stakeholders.
+- making sure buildings and facilities are secure and evacuation procedures are in place; - having in place a rigorous supervision protocol including a risk management process for onsite and offsite activities; - having in place codes of conduct that will ensure the rights and responsibilities of students and staff, the application of a behaviour management system (including anti-bullying), a student leadership system, and the management and reporting of serious incidents; - a process for receiving complaints/grievances from students, and/or parents/guardians; - a pastoral care plan which gives students access to counselling, provision of support for special needs students, a scheme for the distribution of medication, and a serious incident response mechanism; and - guidelines for formal and informal communication with all stakeholders.

 Location of the Student Welfare policy (Safe and Supportive Environment Policy) is found on the school's intranet.
-To obtain a copy please ask at the office.
+To obtain a copy please ask at the front office.

-There have been no changes made to this policy during 2018.
+There have been no changes made to this policy during 2019.